Introducing the “earth truffle”

 A fraternal feat

 Based in Colombia and operating through Las Quintas farm, the Suárez brothers are dedicated to growing potatoes.
-Following thirty years of traditional growing, two years ago the brothers founded Inversions Suárez to further optimise their financial resources and improve operational efficiency and production.
+Following thirty years of traditional growing, two years ago the brothers founded Inversiones Suárez to further optimise their financial resources and improve operational efficiency and production.
 This venture reflects their passion for feeding the world by building their ability to grow more potatoes, more affordably, and more sustainably.

 Feeding generations and the world